Let’s Connect:

 • Excellent strength and durability.

-• Used in industrial applications involving high-pressure and abrasive fluids.
+• They are used in industrial applications involving high-pressure and abrasive fluids.

 • For applications such as chemical plants, power generation, water treatment and wastewater management.